 Wiley Rein has substantial satellite communications experience.
-Jennifer D. Hindin chairs our team of attorneys and engineers who handle domestic and international regulatory, policy and transactional matters related to satellites and earth stations.
-Our clients include established global satellite operators, satellite communications service providers, launch service providers, equipment manufacturers, industry associations and U.S. and foreign investors in the satellite industry.
+Jennifer D. Hindin chairs our team of attorneys and engineers who handle domestic and international regulatory, policy, and transactional matters related to satellites and earth stations.
+Our clients include established global satellite operators, satellite communications service providers, launch service providers, equipment manufacturers, industry associations, and U.S. and foreign investors in the satellite industry.

-- Fixed satellite service (FSS): Wiley Rein provides day-to-day regulatory advice to one of the largest global FSS operators, including securing and modifying Federal Communications Commission (FCC) satellites licenses as necessary to fulfill business needs.
+- Fixed satellite service (FSS): Wiley Rein provides day-to-day regulatory advice to one of the largest global FSS operators, including securing and modifying Federal Communications Commission (FCC) satellite licenses as necessary to fulfill business needs.

-- Mobile satellite service (MSS): We secured authority for a global MSS provider to access additional worldwide spectrum and are advising on regulatory matters for licensing its next generation satellite system.
+- Mobile satellite service (MSS): We secured authority for a global MSS provider to access additional worldwide spectrum and are advising on regulatory matters for licensing its next-generation satellite system.

 - Satellite radio service: Our attorneys obtained spectrum rights and a U.S. license for our client to offer satellite radio service.